 The basic aims of this MSc are the following:

-This programme is designed for University graduates of Law & Political Sciences, Economics, Business Studies & Engineering, with a strong motivation to pursue a career in energy related domains.
+This program is designed for University graduates of Law & Political Sciences, Economics, Business Studies & Engineering, with a strong motivation to pursue a career in energy-related domains.

-The MSc in Energy Law, Business, Regulation and Policy (full-time mode) is a 14-month programme taught over three terms.
+The MSc in Energy Law, Business, Regulation and Policy (full-time mode) is a 14-month program taught over three terms.
 Lectures take place on weekends.
-It is also available in part-time mode over 26 months for those who cannot commit to a full-time programme either due to work commitments or other reasons.
+It is also available in part-time mode over 26 months for those who cannot commit to a full-time program either due to work commitments or other reasons.

 In order to be awarded the MSc degree, students must complete a total of 90 credits.
 This involves taking: Nine core courses (54 credits), two elective courses (6 credits), Master’s Dissertation (30 credits).